tnakagome/exray/README.md

 - In case you want to enhance this library, it is not possible to interpose functions within the ELF executable itself.
 Only functions defined in shared libraries can be interposed and analyzed.

 # Mechanism
-Fundamentally this is a collection of wrappers around OS library functions including 'throw' and 'catch' handlers.
+Fundamentally this is a collection of wrappers around OS library functions including 'throw', 'catch' and 'std::rethrow_exception()'.
 Underneath the wrappers are building blocks for capturing and writing stack frames at arbitrary execution points.

 LD\_PRELOAD and dlsym() are OS facilities that allow you to add functionality to or even completely replace functions in shared libraries.
 With the help of these facilities, this library grabs calls to C++ throw and catch statements in libstdc++.so.